Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/about-versions.md

 <Card
     title="dbt Release Tracks"
-    body="Learn about how versions of dbt align with the release tracks availble on the dbt platform." link="/docs/dbt-versions/cloud-release-tracks"
+    body="Learn about how versions of dbt align with the release tracks available on the dbt platform." link="/docs/dbt-versions/cloud-release-tracks"
     icon="dbt-bit"/>

 <Card
     title="Upgrade versions in dbt platform"
-    body="Instructions for upgrading your dbt platform projects to the latest version of dbt, include the Fusion Engine." link="/docs/dbt-versions/upgrade-dbt-version-in-cloud"
+    body="Instructions for upgrading your dbt platform projects to the latest version of dbt, including the Fusion Engine." link="/docs/dbt-versions/upgrade-dbt-version-in-cloud"
     icon="dbt-bit"/>